KonaHikari/GDLAPworld/gdl/docs/en_gdl.md

 13 Runestones
 8 Shards
 9 Legendary Weapons (incl.
 Soul Savior)
+3 Wing Keys (East + West+Lower Tower)
-8 Region Keys (incl.
-Battlefield, not including starting region) 3 Wing Keys (East + West+Lower Tower)
+Optionally, 8 Region Keys (incl.
+Battlefield, not including starting region)

 Locations
 All 13 Runestone Locations
 All 10 of the realm bosses (Shards + Skorne 1 & Skorne 2)
 All 9 of the Legendary Weapon locations
 All 8 of the Treasure Rooms
+All 8 vanilla realm unlocks

 ## What is the goal of Gauntlet: Dark Legacy?